harpkang/CIND820_CAPSTONE/README.md

 The response variable, hourly earnings, and two other other features used for machine learning were not normally distributed.
 To address the positively skewed dependent variable it was log transformed.

 ### Assumptions of Linear Regression
-Assumptions of Linear Regression were not up held.
-The Homoscedasticity test was the only that failed.
+Assumptions of Linear Regression were not upheld.
+The Homoscedasticity test was the only one that failed.

 ### Outliers
 The IQR was used to remove the outliers from quantitative features.